Presbyterian Church (USA): Presbytery

 A presbytery is formed by all the congregations and the Ministers of Word and Sacrament in a geographic area together with elders selected (proportional to congregation size) from each of the congregations.
 Four special presbyteries are "non-geographical" in that they overlay other English-speaking presbyteries, though they are geographically limited to the boundaries of a particular synod (see below); it may be more accurate to refer to them as "trans-geographical".
 Three PC(USA) synods have a non-geographical presbytery for Korean language Presbyterian congregations, and one synod has a non-geographical presbytery for Native American congregations, the Dakota Presbytery.
-There are currently 166 presbyteries for the 8,432 congregations in the PC(USA).
+There are currently 164 presbyteries (after 2 mergers in 2025) for the 8,304 congregations in the PC(USA).

 Only the presbytery (not a congregation, session, synod, or General Assembly) has the responsibility and authority to ordain church members to the ordered ministry of Word and Sacrament, also referred to as a Teaching Elder, to install ministers to (or remove them from) congregations as pastors, and to remove a minister from the ministry.
 A Presbyterian minister is a member of a presbytery.
 The General Assembly cannot ordain or remove a Teaching Elder, but the Office of the General Assembly does maintain and publish a national directory with the help of each presbytery's stated clerk.
 This directory is also published bi-annually with the minutes of the General Assembly.
-A pastor cannot be a member of the congregation he or she serves as a pastor because his or her primary ecclesiastical accountability lies with the presbytery.
+Pastors cannot be members of the congregations they serve as pastors because their primary ecclesiastical accountability lies with the presbytery.
 Members of the congregation generally choose their own pastor with the assistance and support of the presbytery.
 The presbytery must approve the choice and officially install the pastor at the congregation, or approve the covenant for a temporary pastoral relationship.
 Additionally, the presbytery must approve if either the congregation or the pastor wishes to dissolve that pastoral relationship.